 Gold Nova is where you’ll find the largest proportion of the CS:GO playerbase.
 The skill level among these players varies depending on the rank.
 Those towards the higher end of the scale are more likely to have better knowledge of managing the economy in-game, each gun’s spray patterns, and smokes.

 Master Guardian players are typically more advanced.
 These players spend time in custom servers learning new ways to use utility and retake sites.
 If you’re aiming to reach Master Guardian, be prepared to stick in some extra hours.

 What are smurfs in CS:GO?

 Smurfs are higher-ranked players who play on alternate accounts to play with friends or mess about on a lower-ranked account.
 These types of players often stand in the way of Silvers making their way into Gold Nova.

 What is the highest rank in CS:GO?

 The best players in the game are found at the rank Legendary Eagle and above.
-These are the players who have spent time analysing their own gameplay, tweaking their settings, and training their aim.
+These are the players who have spent time analysing their own gameplay, tweaking their settings, learning the meta, and training their aim.
 You’ll need to have an analytical mind to become one of the best in CS:GO.
 Having a good aim is one factor, but learning how to counter other players is another.

 Why is my CS:GO rank different for Wingman?